FlavScents AInsights Entry for Octanol (CAS: 111-87-5)

 3. Natural Occurrence & Formation

-Octanol naturally occurs in various plant and animal sources.
-It is found in the essential oils of certain plants, such as orange and grapefruit, and is also present in the waxy coatings of fruits and leaves.
-The formation of octanol can occur through the enzymatic degradation of fatty acids or through fermentation processes.
-Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks, depending on the extraction and processing methods used.
+Octanol naturally occurs in various plant and animal sources, including citrus oils and the secretions of some insects.
+It can be formed through the enzymatic degradation of fatty acids or via fermentation processes.
+Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs